-The annotations for the 9 final consonants are identical to the related initial consonants with one exception: 110B HANGUL CHOSEONG IEUNG (zero sound) versus 11BC HANGUL JONGSEONG IEUNG (velar nasal consonant), and the 6 Hangul Compatibility Jamos are again a subset of the consonant/vowel annotated in the 11xx block.
+Further study shows that the annotations for the 9 final consonants are identical to the related initial consonants with one exception: 110B HANGUL CHOSEONG IEUNG (zero sound) versus 11BC HANGUL JONGSEONG IEUNG (velar nasal consonant).
+The 6 Hangul Compatibility Jamos are again a subset of the consonant/vowel annotated in the 11xx block.
+It is not clear why this subset was chosen, and why it is not just sufficient to annotate the 20 initial consonants, the one medial vowel, and the one final consonant which seems to be the exception to the 'identical' annotation rule (namely IEUNG).